Skip to Content

 • Frost cooled cookies with royal or buttercream icing.

-How To Store Your Easter Egg Cookies
+How To Store Easter Sugar Cookies

 Store these delicious cookies in an air-tight container for up to 4 days.
+I don’t recommend storing these cookies in the fridge as the condensation can make them soft.

 Easter Sugar Cookies